doza/tweetgrep/README.md

 # tweetgrep

-tweetgrep is a simple Python script that searches a Twitter user's tweets using a simple search term or a regular expression.
+tweetgrep is a Python command line tool that searches a Twitter user's tweets using a simple search term or a regular expression

 ## Contents
 * [Installation](#installation)